 There are 565 local governing bodies across Australia.

-The Australian Government, through the Department of Regional Australia, Local Government, Arts and Sport contributes to the prosperity of the economy and the wellbeing of all Australians by assisting local governments to manage their own futures, including providing essential services and developing effective planning initiatives.
+The Australian Government, through the Department of Infrastructure and Regional Development contributes to the prosperity of the economy and the wellbeing of all Australians by assisting local governments to manage their own futures, including providing essential services and developing effective planning initiatives.

 Minister Crean released the Ernst & Young report on infrastructure financing for local government titled ‘Strong foundations for sustainable local infrastructure: Connecting communities, projects, finance and funds’ on 18 June 2012.

 The Regional and Local Community Infrastructure Program has made more than $1 billion available to local government authorities to build and modernise community infrastructure.